 Tuition is due at the beginning of the month.
-After the 5th day of the month, a late fee of \$5 a day will be charged.
+Monthly payments are due by the 5th of each month.
+MCHLG will charge a late fee of \$5 per day after the 5th.

 If payment and subsequent late fees are not settled by the 10th day of the month, your child will not be permitted to return to school.